 >> RELATED READ :: Roundup of Birthday Freebies from Collin County Restaurants <<

 We’re an “add anything to rice” family.
-I make a large pot of rice in the cooker once a week, then use it to make up various things.
+I make a large pot of rice in the cooker once a week, and then use it to make up various meals.

-For example, add diced chicken, a couple of fried eggs, and a few leftover veggies (minced up small so the kids will eat them), then soy sauce, and you’re good to go.
+For example, add diced chicken, a couple of fried eggs, and a few leftover veggies (minced up small so the kids will eat them), with soy sauce, and you’re good to go.

-Or, make your rice like you’d make oatmeal.
-Add butter, brown sugar, cinnamon, and milk, and enjoy!
+Or, make your rice like you’d make oatmeal by adding butter, brown sugar, cinnamon, and milk!

-For the kids who don’t like quinoa (recipe above), add diced chicken with teriyaki sauce or sauce of your choice.
+For the kids who don’t like quinoa, add diced chicken with teriyaki sauce or sauce of your choice.

 My kids love eggs!
 In our family of five, we go through about 36 eggs per week — most of those are for my growing teenagers!
 They love egg salad, deviled eggs, hard boiled eggs, poached eggs, and scrambled eggs.
 Because my teens are old enough to cook for themselves, this is a meal they put together pretty quickly.